gdsports/keyboard-lag/README.md

 hundreds of key presses.
 The histograms better characterize the keyboard behavior during real world use such as gaming.

+## Gamepad

+The program joytest.py is similar to keytest.py but measures the time between joystick/gamepad events.

+WARNING: The gamepads were tested on Ubuntu 18.04 so may behave differently in their respective consoles.
+There have been many revisions of gamepads over the year so some may behave differently.

+The Sony DS4 and Nintendo Switch compatible HoriPad shows clear lines at 4 ms intervals.

+The Xbox One controllers shows clear lines at 8 ms intervals but much smaller lines in between at 4 ms. Not sure what is happening here.

 ## References

+References to sources that measure keyboard lag/scan rate.
+There are an unlimited number of threads on this topic but just a few people are providing evidence.

 ### Keyboard polling rate matters, here's why | osu! & Etterna